oasisprotocol/docs/docs/get-involved/README.md

 ## Welcome to the Oasis Community

-Whether you're a blockchain enthusiast, a software developer, or someone who is just starting learn about crypto, we're excited to welcome you to our community.
+Whether you're a blockchain enthusiast, a software developer, or someone who is just starting to learn about crypto, we're excited to welcome you to our community.
 We look forward to working together on our mission to build a responsible data economy and empower users around the world to take back ownership of their data and their online privacy.